open-policy-agent/eopa/docs/enterprise-opa/introduction.md

 ## See the performance improvements for yourself

-The following commands are used to try Enterprise OPA.
+The following commands are used to try EOPA.

 1. `brew install styrainc/packages/eopa`
 1. `eopa license trial`